bvoelker373/GEE_Timeseries_SAR_ChangeDetection/README.md

 1) Run Iratio_ChangeDetect_GenCSV.py
 2) Run Iratio_ChangeDetect_Process_CSV.py

-⋅Variables may be changed to suit desired area of interest.
+Variables may be changed to suit desired area of interest.
 For example, input different Earth Engine geometry/asset to run over a different area.
 Or change the intitial time and step sizes to run the time series over different intervals.

 ***********
 ChangeDetect.py only contains a function which is referenced by GenCSV script, so no need to run separately.
 This function is adapted from Handweger et al. (2021).
 See below: